Skip to content

 Suicide Awareness Month September 2023

-On behalf of The Medical Foundation of Chattanooga, The University of Tennessee College of Medicine Chattanooga, LifeBridge Chattanooga, and The Chattanooga-Hamilton County Medical Society are very pleased to be working together on special activities to highlight Suicide Awareness Month -- September 2023.
+On behalf of The Medical Foundation of Chattanooga, The University of Tennessee Health Science Center College of Medicine - Chattanooga, LifeBridge Chattanooga, and the Chattanooga-Hamilton County Medical Society are very pleased to be working together on special activities to highlight Suicide Awareness Month -- September 2023.
 Included in the activities are two special sessions in our "Let's Be CLER" series:"

 • Monday, October 2, 2023, from 7 - 8 am ET in Probasco Auditorium: Speakers Dr. Johnson and Edie Sutter.
 The topic is "When Your Best Isn't Enough."
 CME Credit is available for those who attend in person or participate in the live Zoom session provided.